 Olive oil is known to aid the passage of food through the digestive tract and ease bowel movement.
 The vegetable mucilage in olive oil not only protects the digestive tract but also works as a natural laxative.
-Having a spoon full of extra virgin olive oil on an empty stomach or mixing it with a juice of half a lemon can do wonders to those suffering from constipation.
+Having a spoonful of extra-virgin olive oil on an empty stomach or mixing it with a juice of half a lemon can do wonders for those suffering from constipation.

 A study conducted on patients undergoing hemodialysis showed that olive oil works for constipation relief.
 It can be considered as one of the best oil for constipation relief.
 A regular intake of olive oil showed improved bowel movements and consistency of stools and the frequency of evacuation—which are otherwise signs of a constipated digestive tract.

 Olive oil is also helpful to cleanse the colon region